“’T is education forms the common mind:

 - Alexander Pope

-Students interested in teaching English at the secondary level may seek Illinois state teacher certification.
-The information on this page details the requirements for earning certification to teach English at the secondary level, as agreed between the UIS English and Teacher Education Programs (TEP).
+Students interested in teaching English at the secondary level may seek Illinois state teacher licensure.
+The information on this page details the requirements for earning a licence to teach English at the secondary level, as agreed between the UIS English and Teacher Education Department.
+For specific information on licensure, please contact the UIS Teacher Education Program.

-The Teacher Education advisor adjudicates on Standards satisfaction.
-The identification of the two English courses to be successfully completed at UIS is left up to the discretion of the candidate and should be made in light of these distribution requirements, as well as in light of the candidate’s transcripts on distribution of and performance in English courses at the accredited institution where the teaching candidate earned his/her English B.A.
-Successful completion of an English course at UIS is here defined as the earning of a B- or a higher grade in that course.
+The Teacher Education faculty advisor adjudicates on standards of satisfaction.
+The identification of the two English courses to be successfully completed at UIS should be selected in consultation with the TEP faculty advisors with input from the English Department faculty.
+Factors to be taken into account may include content area coverage and meeting distribution requirements, as well as the candidate’s performance in English courses (as indicated by transcripts and any other materials requested for review, such as writing samples or syllabi) at the institution where the teaching candidate earned his/her English B.A.
+Successful completion of an English course at UIS is defined as the earning of a B- or a higher grade in that course.

-- The same course cannot be used to satisfy requirements in two categories.
+Please note: The same course cannot be used to satisfy requirements in two categories in the English major or minor.

-If you have questions about the English curriculum for the TEP Minor, please contact Dr. Donna Bussell, the TEP/English liaison.
+If you have questions about the English curriculum for the English B.A.
+Education Concentration / TEP Minor, please contact Dr. Donna Bussell, the TEP/English Department liaison.
+All questions on teacher licensure or curriculum should be directed to the UIS Teacher Education Program.

 Faculty in the Teacher Education and the English Programs urge teaching candidates to seek membership in the following professional educational organizations: